CVE-2025-48122 Overview

 Affected Products

-- WordPress sites running the vulnerable plugin with WooCommerce integration
+- WordPress sites running the excel-like-price-change-for-woocommerce-and-wp-e-commerce-light plugin

 Discovery Timeline